-Project Team: Paul Lewis, Marc Tsurumaki, David Lewis; John Morrison, Project Manager; Hye-Young Chung, Matthew Clarke, Perla Dís Kristinsdóttir; Michael Tyre, Aaron Forrest, Deric Mizokami, Kevin Hayes and Tina Hunderup
+- Project Team: Paul Lewis, Marc Tsurumaki, David Lewis, John Morrison, Hye-Young Chung, Matthew Clarke, Perla Dís Kristinsdóttir, Michael Tyre, Aaron Forrest, Deric Mizokami, Kevin Hayes, Tina Hunderup

-From the architect.
+Text description provided by the architects.
 This new Administrative Campus Center for the Claremont University Consortium (CUC) consolidates the majority of CUC departments and services, previously dispersed and fragmented across campus, into a single location.
 Through the adaptive re-use of an under-utilized 42,000 square feet maintenance building, the new Administrative Campus Center allows CUC to create a unique and vibrant work environment with a well-defined public character in an environmentally sensitive manner, and provides a collective gathering place for both the Colleges and the broader community.

 The project deploys a series of intertwined, materially rich, tactical architectural elements that reprogram the existing facility and redefines its public presence.
 These include a continuous 740 foot long cedar screen, a custom ceiling cloud, a digital garden, and a field of 168 solar chimneys that providing natural light through the space.